rubit0/MoneyLeak/README.md

 ## Notes

 - **Grouped rows** show one entry per app bundle; standalone daemons/CLIs remain separate.
-- **Unused RAM value** is derived from total physical RAM minus summed process resident memory.
+See [How memory is counted](#how-memory-is-counted) for why totals differ from Activity Monitor.
 - `ContentView.swift` exists for Xcode canvas previews; the app launches from `MoneyLeakApp`.

 ## License